Where To Stay In Sydney: Ultimate Hotel Guide (2025)

 Surely, it's famous and popular and therefore also rated as one of the best suburbs to stay in Sydney if you want to be outside the city center and closer to the ocean.

-The Best Hotels to Stay in Bondi Beach
+Best Hotels to Stay in Bondi Beach

 Best 5-Star hotel in Bondi Beach: Hotel Ravesis

-This charming hotel occupies two floors and boasts an upper level with spacious terraces that envelop an elegant dining room, a luxurious late-night club area, and a timeless beachside public bar.
+Located at the heart of Bondi Beach, Hotel Ravesis is a historic and iconic establishment in Sydney's coastal hospitality scene.
+Spread over two floors and boasting an upper level with spacious terraces that envelop an elegant dining room, a luxurious late-night club area, and a timeless beachside public bar.

 With its rich history and prime location, Hotel Ravesis offers a unique and stylish retreat for anyone seeking to immerse themselves in the vibrant Bondi Beach atmosphere.